LuotongKang/Appointment-Reservation-System/README.md

 # Python Application for Vaccine Scheduler
-## Objectives: To gain experience with database application development, and learn how to use SQL from within Python via pymssql.
+*Objectives: To gain experience with database application development, and learn how to use SQL from within Python via pymssql.*
-## Contents:
-Introduction
-Setup (deliverables) Homework Requirements Part 1 (deliverables) Part 2 (deliverables) Grading

-### Introduction
+## Introduction
 A common type of application that connects to a database is a reservation system, where users schedule time slots for some centralized resource.
 In this assignment you will program part of an appointment scheduler for vaccinations, where the users are patients and caregivers keeping track of vaccine stock and appointments.
 This application will run on the command line terminal, and connect to a database server you create with your Microsoft Azure account.
 You will have two main tasks: